sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Make overhead slides
+Short desc    : Make overhead slides
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.2
+License      : LPPL 1.2
-Описание     : A class that produces overhead slides (transparencies), with
+Descript     : A class that produces overhead slides (transparencies), with
              : many facilities.
 The class requires availability of the
              : fancybox package.
 Seminar is also the basis of other classes,
              : such as prosper.
 In fact, seminar is not nowadays reckoned a